Humanities Lecture Series

 Promotion and Marketing

-The City promotes all events on a variety of online and social media outlets: the City of Takoma Park website, CityTV, Facebook, Instagram, You Tube, Twitter, the We Are Takoma e-newsletter and various cultural arts calendars.
-Additional promotion efforts may include the distribution of fliers and the publication of announcements in the Takoma Park Newsletter and the City Guide.
-Participating speakers are expected to assist in the promotion of the lecture by providing and authorizing the use of requested copy, images and available video clips.
+The City promotes all events on a variety of online and social media outlets: the City of Takoma Park website, CityTV, Facebook, Instagram, You Tube, Twitter, the Takoma Park Arts e-newsletter and various cultural arts calendars.
+Additional promotion efforts may include the distribution of fliers and the publication of announcements in the Takoma Park Newsletter.
+Participating speakers must assist in the promotion of the lecture through their contacts.

-Promotional materials developed by participants should include a statement that the event is sponsored by the City of Takoma Park’s We Are Takoma series.
+Any promotional materials developed by lecturers must include a statement that the event is sponsored by the City of Takoma Park’s Takoma Park Arts series.

 Sale of Merchandise